boldbi/bold-bi-docs/docs/embedding-options/iframe-embedding/datasource-embedding-using-single-sign-on.md

 > **Warning :** Resetting this code will cause the previously functioning embedded dashboards to stop working.
 ### Creating the embed URL to create data source

-The embed URL should be in the following format; to get `create datasource URl,` refer [here](/embedding-options/iframe-embedding/get-datasource-url/).
+The embed URL should be in the following format; to get `create datasource URl,` Please refer the [Get Data source URL](/embedding-options/iframe-embedding/get-datasource-url/).

 `{create datasource URL}/{embed parameters}&embed_signature={signature}`